 Victims involved in criminal and civil court cases were provided with counseling, safety planning, guidance related to the court process, and information & referrals.
-Additionally, court-based Family Violence Victim Advocates were available in all criminal courts to provide victim advocacy on criminal matters.
-Court-based victim advocacy on civil matters was only funded in two family courts for this time period.
+Court-based advocates were available in all criminal courts, but funding for civil advocacy was only available in four family courts.

 |Community Education Services|

 Community education is provided across the state and includes training for law enforcement, medical professionals, religious & civic organizations, businesses and other interested stakeholders.
 Domestic violence prevention programs are also provided at schools from elementary through college.
 Participants included 61,061 children & youth and 25,675 adults.

 |19,667 victims served|

 These are one-on-one counseling sessions with advocates.
 A total of 80,794 counseling sessions were provided over the courts of 92,913 hours.